ManuelDMorales/datagen-sngw-phen/README.md

 <b><ins>Interferometric noise</ins></b>

 For this implementation, we used real noise from LIGO (L1, H1) and Virgo (V1) interferometric detectors from O3b run.
 This is a non-Gaussian and non-stationary noise stored in strain time series of 16384 Hz and 4096 Hz; we choose the second sampling option.
-All data is open, and freely available on the Gravitational Wave Open Science Center (website: https://gwosc.org/).
+All data is open, and is available on the [Gravitational Wave Open Science Center](https://gwosc.org/).

 <b><ins>Phenomenological waveforms</ins></b>